fharris/curiositymicroservice/automatic-deployment.md

 Repeat the previous steps to create the webhooks for the other 2 services:

 Navigate directly to [http://localhost:10880/gogs-user/championshipmicroservice/settings](http://localhost:10880/gogs-user/championshipmicroservice/settings) .
 Click Webhooks, and Add a New Webooks of type Gogs.
 Fill in the Payload URL with [http://jenkins:8080/gogs-webhook/?job=buildchampionship](http://jenkins:8080/gogs-webhook/?job=buildchampionship) .
-Click the link for the webhook (should be [http://jenkins:8080/gogs-webhook/?job=buildchampionship](http://jenkins:8080/gogs-webhook/?job=buildchampionship) ) and press the **Test Delivery** button on the right bottom of the screen.
+Click the link for the webhook, which should be the same as the Jenkins endpoint (...jenkins:8080/gogs-webhook/?job=buildchampionship) and press the **Test Delivery** button on the right bottom of the screen.

 Navigate directly to [http://localhost:10880/gogs-user/curiosityfrontendmicroservice/settings](http://localhost:10880/gogs-user/curiosityfrontendmicroservice/settings) .
 Click Webhooks, and Add a New Webooks of type Gogs.
 Fill in the Payload URL with [http://jenkins:8080/gogs-webhook/?job=buildcuriosityfrontend](http://jenkins:8080/gogs-webhook/?job=buildcuriosityfrontend) .
-Click the link for the webhook (should be [http://jenkins:8080/gogs-webhook/?job=buildcuriosityfrontend](http://jenkins:8080/gogs-webhook/?job=buildcuriosityfrontend) ).
+Click the link for the webhook, which should be the same as the Jenkins endpoint (...jenkins:8080/gogs-webhook/?job=buildcuriosityfrontend).
 Press the **Test Delivery** button on the right bottom of the screen.

 4. **Configuring Jenkins**